-Now that the Jewish Holiday of “Yom Kippur” is here it brought me to think about the idea of Forgive and be Forgiven
+Now that the Jewish Holiday of “Yom Kippur” is here and with this crazy year it brought me to think about the idea of Forgive and be Forgiven

 As a mediator I see a verity of cases held together by one thing in common " Forgive and be forgiven".